 - West Side: Waimea and Hanapepe

 The airport is located in Lihue, on the east side.
-From the centrally located airport, in no traffic you’re approximately:
+From the centrally located airport, in no traffic you’re approximately the following travel times to these popular Kauai locations:

 - 1-hour to Hanalei (or 45-minutes to Princeville)